What is the difference between physical therapy and physiotherapy?

-Many people ask me, “What is the difference between physical therapy and physiotherapy?”
-Some claim that physiotherapy indicates more of a hands-on manual therapy approach to rehabilitation, while physical therapy indicates a more exercise-based approach to rehabilitation.
-In my opinion, however, these terms are synonymous.
+Some claim physiotherapy is more of a hands-on manual therapy approach to rehabilitation.
+For them, physical therapy is a more exercise-based approach.
+In my opinion, however, these terms are interchangeable.

 Dealing with Pain or Injury in the Greater Austin Area?

 The most important question to ask if you are considering any treatment option has nothing to do with which term is used to describe a PT clinic, rather the training and treatment approach of the practice itself.
 Wherever you decide to get treatment, ensure that the therapists provide hands-on manual therapy techniques along with the therapeutic exercises for rehabilitation common to most physical therapy clinics in the U.S. In most cases, you will get much more complete and faster results by utilizing hands-on treatments along with exercises as opposed to only doing exercises and stretches.

 In the following FAQ video, we answer the related question:

 Are physiotherapy and physical therapy the same thing?